 - Contact Xfinity support to help you out with the issue.

-- If the modem is at fault, try and claim the warranty or replace it at no additional cost.
+- In case of modem fault, claim the warranty or replace it at no additional cost.

-- Consider getting your Xfinity-compatible modem if you still rent one from the ISP.
+- Consider getting a Xfinity-compatible modem if you still rent one from the ISP.